mhxion/firefox-yaru-dark-matte/README.md

 # Yaru Dark Matte for Firefox
 A firefox theme adaptation of [Ubuntu Yaru dark](https://github.com/ubuntu/yaru) variation imbued with matte accent, and a subtle minimalism.
-The theme will be updated if it breaks as Ubuntu pushes new updates to Yaru theme.
+The theme will be updated if the colors break when Ubuntu pushes new update to Yaru theme.

 ## Screenshot
 ![Yaru dark matte theme screenshot](./images/screenshot_firefox_yaru_matte.png)